OPM/ResInsight-UserDocumentation/content/Calculated Data/CurveCalculator.md

 The calculator can be run by pressing the calculator icon {{< image-in-text src="images/Calculator.svg" >}} in the menu bar, or by right-clicking on either a summary case or the summary plot collection.

+Expressions can be saved to a text file using the **Export Calculations** button.
+The default location for calculations can be set in **Preference->Import/Export**.

 More details on mathematical operations are described in [Calculator Expressions]({{< ref "CalculatorExpressions.md" >}})

 ## Calculation Settings